crossbario/iotcookbook/device/pi/README.md

 ## How to run

-Running the recipes here is only few commands away, eg the following describes how to start the [Buzzer Recipe](recipes/buzzer).
+Running the recipes here is only few commands away, eg the following describes how to run the [Buzzer Recipe](recipes/buzzer).

 This assumes you have a Linux with Docker running on the Pi, eg Raspbian with Docker.

-Clone the [crossbario/iotcookbook](https://github.com/crossbario/iotcookbook) repository on your Pi:
+First clone the [crossbario/iotcookbook](https://github.com/crossbario/iotcookbook) repository **on your Pi**:

 ```console
 ssh pi@raspberrypi.local